 Being in a sacred partnership means that we acknowledge our differences, just like the leaders of past generations did.
 At the same time, it means that we focus on our pledge and responsibility to the shared goals and common good of our congregation.
 Each leader may approach their work in a different way.
 It’s important to embrace these variations and understand that seeking common ground will improve overall decisions and outcomes.
 This also will enrich relationships among leaders with different inclinations, as they will each have the freedom to undertake endeavors from their own perspectives.

-Respect, trust, honesty, communication, transparency, confidentiality, and reflection are the tools we use to build and nurture sacred partnerships.
+Respect, trust, honesty, listening and communication, transparency, confidentiality, flexibility, and reflection are the tools we use to build and nurture sacred partnerships.
+They all require a willingness from each person to be vulnerable toward others.
 Without these essential and interconnected components, fissures are likely to develop in the relationship.
 After all, how can leaders demonstrate respect if there is no trust or honesty in their relationships with others?
 It’s imperative that leaders be able to hear what others say, work to find common ground based on shared goals, and act to bring about an organization’s shared vision.

 The kabbalistic notion of tikkun olam (repair of the world) reminds us that each person has a spark of the Divine within and that it is our responsibility to heal the world.
 As Jewish leaders, what sets us apart from our counterparts in the secular world is that the goal of the partnerships we cultivate is to create a better world and to expand this notion of tikkun olam beyond what one individual can achieve.
 Although it is true that partnerships in the secular world also are intended to bring about mutual goals, these goals are neither holy nor sacred.